ishita-sharma/weather-comparision/README.md

 An example request to see comparision of temperature between two cities can be:

-  /compare?firstCity=london&secondCity=frankfurt&appid=your_appid
+  /compare?firstCity=london&secondCity=frankfurt

- NOTE: Use your own open weather api appid instead of your_appid.
+ NOTE: Use your own open weather api appid as enviornment variable -Dapp_id=[app_id]